|

 close from the south.
 Lee was now faced, in addition

-to the tactical problems, with
+to the tactical problems, with mass desertions; the

 Confederate soldiers were well aware of the fact